 He has also experience in representing athletes and sports federations before the Court of Arbitration for Sports in Lausanne.

-Mr. Nessi, who is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and a past Vice-Chair of the CIArb YMG group, sits regularly as arbitrator (Chairperson, Sole Arbitrator or Party-appointed Arbitrator) and also appears before arbitral tribunals and state courts as an expert on arbitration and other international matters.
+Mr. Nessi, who is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and a past Vice-Chair of the CIArb YMG group and a current Member of the Council of YSIAC (Singapore), sits regularly as arbitrator (Chairperson, Sole Arbitrator or Party-appointed Arbitrator) and also appears before arbitral tribunals and state courts as an expert on arbitration and other international matters.

-In addition to enforcement proceedings, Mr. Nessi has represented clients in some of the most notable setting-aside and revision proceedings before the Swiss Supreme Court.
+In addition to enforcement proceedings, Mr. Nessi has advised clients in some of the most notable setting-aside and revision proceedings before the Swiss Supreme Court, English courts and Dubai-DIFC courts.

 Thought Leadership

 Sebastiano Nessi speaks frequently at conferences and seminars about international arbitration and international litigation issues and trends, and is the author of some 50 books and articles.
-He has lectured at various universities (University of Paris 1 Panthéon-Sorbonne, University of Geneva, Sciences Po Law School (Paris), etc.) and academic institutions (MIDS, Swiss Arbitration Academy, Delos Disputes Resolution – Remote Advocacy Programme in Construction Arbitration, etc.) since 2014 on topics such as Investment Treaty Arbitration, International Dispute Resolution and International Commercial Arbitration.
+He has lectured at various universities (University of Paris 1 Panthéon-Sorbonne, University of Geneva, Sciences Po Law School (Paris), etc.) and academic institutions (MIDS, Swiss Arbitration Academy, Delos Disputes Resolution – Remote Advocacy Programme in Construction Arbitration, etc.) since 2014.

 He is recognised internationally in all major directories and publications at the top of the arbitration market.